michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-10-unit-design.md

 - How does your AI integration support overarching graduate capabilities?
 - Communication?
 Critical thinking?
 Professional practice?
 Technological proficiency?

----
+,

 ## Communicating the Design to Students

-Students need to understand the pedagogical design—it helps them engage meaningfully.
+Students need to understand the pedagogical design,it helps them engage meaningfully.

 ### First lecture (explain the approach):